mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/installation.md

 ## First step

-PrestaCMSCore is a Symfony2 bundle so before using it, you need to set up a Symfony2 project.
+PrestaCMSCore is a Symfony2 bundle so before using it, you need to set-up a Symfony2 project.
 A well made [documentation is available on Symfony.com][1].

 As content storage is based on SymfonyCMF you have to [choose and set-up a storage layer][2].